 \section{Introduction}

-Over 1000 distributed ledger systems have emerged in the recent years raising investments of \$600 billion in 2016 \cite{tapscott2017blockchain}.
-They empower a large spectrum of novel distributed applications using data immutability, integrity, fair access, transparency, non-repudiation of transactions \cite{xu2017taxonomy} and crypto\-currencies.
-These applications range from improving supply-chains~\cite{Korpela2017}, the creation of self-sovereign identities\footnote{Decentralized identities, owned and controlled by the individual represented through the identity.}~\cite{Manohar2018}, peer-to-peer energy markets~\cite{Kang2017}, secure digital voting~\cite{Kshetri2018} to cross-country financial transactions \cite{xu2017taxonomy}.
-The most well-known distributed ledger technology (DLT) is Bitcoin, whose novel consensus mechanism\footnote{Bitcoin uses a Nakamoto consensus, see Section \ref{sec:consensus}.} and crypto\-economic design\footnote{In particular, paying a block reward (Section \ref{sec:tax_token}) and transaction fees (Section \ref{sec:consensus}) to its consensus participants.} (CED) empowers untrusted parties to reach consensus~\cite{clark2015research}.
-Bitcoin is the first public distributed ledger system, which prevents double-spending\footnote{Faulty transactions of the same token to two different receivers} and sybill attacks\footnote{Setup of fake identities to insert faulty information into the distributed ledger} \cite{tschorsch2016bitcoin}.
+Over 1000 systems have emerged in recent years from distributed ledger technology (DLT), raising \$600 billion in investment in 2016 \cite{tapscott2017blockchain}.
+They power a large spectrum of novel distributed applications making use of data immutability, integrity, fair access, transparency, non-repudiation of transactions \cite{xu2017taxonomy} and crypto\-currencies.
+These applications include improving supply-chains~\cite{Korpela2017}, creating self-sovereign identities\footnote{Decentralized identities, owned and controlled by the individual represented through the identity.}~\cite{Manohar2018}, establishing peer-to-peer energy markets~\cite{Kang2017}, securing digital voting~\cite{Kshetri2018,Pournaras2019} and enabling international financial transactions \cite{xu2017taxonomy}.
+The most well-known DLT system is Bitcoin, featuring a novel consensus mechanism\footnote{Bitcoin uses a Nakamoto consensus, see Section \ref{sec:consensus}.} and a crypto\-economic design\footnote{In particular, paying a block reward (Section \ref{sec:tax_token}) and transaction fees (Section \ref{sec:consensus}) to its consensus participants.} (CED), which enables untrusted parties to reach consensus~\cite{bonneau2015sok}.
+Bitcoin is the first public DLT system, which prevents double-spending\footnote{Faulty transactions of the same token to two different receivers.} and Sybil attacks\footnote{Setup of fake identities to insert faulty information into the distributed ledger.} \cite{tschorsch2016bitcoin}.